 Dr. Elinor Scully

 A nationally recognized expert in childhood and adolescent development, Dr. Scully came to us from the National Cathedral School in Washington, DC, where she served as assistant head of school, director of the Upper School, and then associate head of school before becoming head of The Langley School in July 2013.
 She began her career in 1991 as a family life education teacher at St. Stephen’s & St. Agnes School in Alexandria, VA, subsequently taking positions as chair of the Family Life Education Department and associate director of the Upper School before moving to NCS in 2005.

 Throughout her career, Dr. Scully’s work has focused intensively on curriculum development, multicultural and sexuality education, parent education, creating an intentionally nurturing school climate, and building leadership within the faculty, staff, and student body.
 She has consulted with more than 40 independent schools and written for numerous publications on the topics of gender, sexuality education, and social and emotional learning.
-She currently serves on the Elementary School Heads Association Executive Committee and the Virginia Association of Independent Schools Board of Directors.
+She currently serves as president of the Elementary School Heads Association and on the Virginia Association of Independent Schools Board of Directors.